 It’s often just as challenging for family members and friends to recognize that someone may have a significant problem with alcohol or drugs.
-After all, some people seem more funny and likeable while drinking or using, and we may have gotten used to their behavior.
-Others can become very good actors, putting on a good show, and get skilled at hiding how much they’re using.
+After all, some people seem more funny and likable while drinking or using, and we may have gotten used to their behavior.
+Others can become very good actors, put on a good show, and get skilled at hiding how much they’re using.

 The critical factors

 The tipping point between mild to moderate social use and addictive use isn’t always clear.
 Usually, when those close to us notice major, negative changes in our behaviors that become problems, that’s often a sign things are slipping out of control.

 For example, someone may lose a job because they’re unreliable or have interpersonal problems.
 They can get mired in legal tangles.
 And their moods may vary widely depending on when they are using versus coming down from a high.
 What’s more, often the addicted person denies that he or she has lost a grip and mounts a quick defense, “I’m on top of this and can take it or leave it.
 I’m fine.
 It’s not that big of a deal.”

 While addiction is different for every person, the general rule is that when someone cannot reduce or stop using a substance successfully on their own, they will need help to break their dependence.
 Addiction refers to the measurable physiological changes that take place in the brain and body when certain substances are chronically abused.
 When those changes take place, it’s an uphill battle to cut back or quit.

 Here are some questions to ask yourself: Am I…

 - Spending a great deal of time thinking about, getting, and using substances and ignoring activities that I once loved?